peshay/tpm/README.md

 **TYPE** - Accepts 'passwords', 'projects', 'users' or 'groups'.

-**DATA** - Takes an dictionary, translate it to JSON and post it to the API, if fields are wrong, the API will complain.
+**DATA** - Takes a dictionary, translate it to JSON and post it to the API, if fields are wrong, the API will complain.

 ### Functions that update data to TeamPasswordManager
 ---